Tax Consultant Bonds:

-A tax preparer bond is necessary for professional tax filing specialists in only one state currently, that being the state of California.
+A Tax preparer bond are necessary for professional tax filing specialists in only one state currently, that being the state of California.
 It is intended to serve as at least some level of assurance for private citizens that their taxes are being handled by a knowledgeable professional, who will perform the task in an honest and transparent way.
-Before the surety bond can even be obtained, the bond-seeker must complete an extensive training course in state and federal tax law, so there is at least a guarantee that a bonded tax preparer has a good working knowledge of how taxes must be filed.
+Before the surety bond can even be obtained, the bond-seeker must complete an extensive training course in state and federal tax law, so there is at least a guarantee that a bonded tax adviser has a good working knowledge of how taxes must be filed.

-A tax preparer surety bond is a document which is required in certain circumstances for professionals who prepare taxes for others, and it is intended to provide assurance to those who use this service, that the tax professional will be acting in their best interest while working with their personal financial information.
+These are a document which is required in certain circumstances for professionals who prepare taxes for others, and it is intended to provide assurance to those who use this service, that the tax professional will be acting in their best interest while working with their personal financial information.

-Who needs to get a tax preparer bond?
+Who needs to get one?

-In the state of California, anyone who professionally prepares tax returns for others is required to obtain a $5,000 tax prep. bond, before registering with the California Tax Education Council (CTEC).
+In the great state of California, anyone who professionally prepares tax returns for others is required to obtain a $5,000 tax prep. bond, before registering with the California Tax Education Council (CTEC).
 There are a few exceptions to this rule, including various banking officials, attorneys who are members of the California State Bar, enrolled agents, and certified public accountants (CPA’s).

 Why are these bonds important?